The DeanBeat: Will the metaverse bring the second coming of Second Life?

 Three top investment pros open up about what it takes to get your video game funded.

-“If you look at Second Life, what it did 18 years ago and what it’s doing now, the world has kind of come back to Second Life,” said Brad Oberwager, executive chairman of Linden Lab, in an interview with GamesBeat.
+“If you look at Second Life, what it did 18 years ago and what it’s doing now, the world has kind of come back to Second Life,” said Brad Oberwager, the executive chairman of Linden Lab, in an interview with GamesBeat.
 “Everybody is trying to be Second Life.
 And it’s a pretty interesting time.
 When you think of creators in the creator economy, Second Life is still the leader and people are getting direct payments from each other.
 We’re a true economy.”

 A survivor